Top 10 Seattle Seahawks in NFL History

 Green spent his final season in San Francisco before retiring in 1992.
 He was a two time All-Pro, two time pro bowler, and is the father in law of former Seahawks defensive end Red Bryant.

-Brown spent his final seasons in Green Bay before retiring in 1989.
-He was a 1984 pro bowler and two time All-Pro, the 2005 rushing leader, and 2005 NFL MVP
+Alexander spent his final season in Washington before retiring in 2008.
+He was a three time pro bowler, two time All-Pro, the 2005 rushing leader, and 2005 NFL MVP

 6. Cortez Kennedy

 He is the most productive defensive tackle in team history.

 A first round pick in 1990, Cortez Kennedy was the Seattle defense for a long time.
 He was often the bright spot on some pretty dismal Seahawks squads as was the case in 1992 when he recorded 14 sacks and was named the defensive player of the year despite the team's 2-14.
 Kennedy bridged the gap between the old Seahawks and the new by playing for both Chuck Knox and Mike Holmgren.
 In all, he registered 58 sacks, intercepted three passes and scored one touchdown on a fumble recovery during his 167 game career.